-Dr Cathy Honge Gong is a Research Fellow at the Centre for Research on Ageing, Health and Wellbeing (CRAHW) at ANU since 2013.
+Dr Cathy Honge Gong has been working as a Research Fellow at the Centre for Research on Ageing, Health and Wellbeing (CRAHW), ANU from 2013 to 2019 and is currently a Visiting Fellow at CRAHW ANU in year 2020.

 She has a PhD in Applied Economics from ANU and has been previously working as a Research Fellow at the ARC Centre for Research on Ageing, Health and Wellbeing at ANU, and at NATSEM, University of Canberra, as well as an Assistant Director at DEEWR, and a Statistician/Assistant Director at National Bureau of Statistics of China.